opestro/Traefik-and-Portainer-with-SSL/README.md

-# Traefik and Portainer with SSL
+# Traefik and Portainer with SSL (CloudFlare) - inside Docker on A VPS LINUX

 This repository contains setup instructions to secure your internal and external services using SSL.
-We will use Traefik as a reverse proxy and Portainer for container management, with wildcard certificates from Let's Encrypt.
+We will use Traefik as a reverse proxy and Portainer for container management, with wildcard certificates from Let's Encrypt (CloudFlare) .

 ## Prerequisites